Skip to Content

 Bass

 Bass are often caught on a variety of lures.
-The most effective lure is usually the one that looks like what bass are feeding on at the time.
-Spinner baits, jerk baits, and topwater lures are generally good choices, as they look like small fish.
-The best time of the day to fish bass at Dixon lake is in the morning when they are most active.
+The most effective lure usually looks like what bass are feeding on at the time.
+Spinner baits, jerk baits and topwater lures are generally good choices, as they look like small fish.
+The best time of the day to fish bass at Dixon Lake is in the morning when they are most active.

 Bass will also bite at night, but you must use a different lure.
 A good choice is a soft plastic worm with a glow-in-the-dark tail.
 The largemouth bass is usually found in clear water with a good amount of cover, such as lily pads or fallen trees.
 They will often be near the edge of a weed bed.
 Bass are usually found in the same areas as other fish, such as catfish and bluegill.